Deducteam/lambdapi/doc/queries.rst

    debug +ts;
    debug -s;

 Each functionality is represented by a single character.
-For instance, ``i`` stands for type inference.
-To get the list of all debuggable functionalities, run the command ``lambdapi check --help``.
+To get the list of all available flags, use the command ``debug`` with no argument.

 .. _flag: